SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 ## Reframing testing to make its importance clearer
-To be clear, my preferred definition of testing comes from Michael Bolton and James Bach, viz.
+A useful definition of testing comes from [Michael Bolton](https://developsense.com/index.html) and [James Bach](https://www.satisfice.com/), viz.
 :::greybox